scds/intro-git/index.md

 <!-- Main header -->
 # Introduction to Git

-Come learn about git!
+Come learn about Git!
 Git is a version control system widely used in software engineering, academia, and anywhere where projects need reliable and granular versioning – especially when the projects need to scale to thousands of contributors.

-In this tutorial, you’ll learn the basics of working with git repositories, how to pull new repositories from sites like Github, and more!
+In this tutorial, you’ll learn the basics of working with Git repositories, how to sync your local repository to GitHub, and more!

 ## Prerequisites

 <!-- If creating or installing is covered in the module (preparation), mention that in brackets. -->
 - A [GitHub.com](https://www.github.com) account
-- An installation of [git](https://git-scm.com/) (this will be covered in the Preparation page)
+- An installation of [Git](https://git-scm.com/) (this will be covered in the Preparation page)

 <!-- What will the student learn to do, learn to use, etc. -->
 ## Learning Objectives
 By the end of this workshop, you will be able to:
 - Describe the benefits of versioning and version control software
-- Understand the differences between git and GitHub
+- Understand the differences between Git and GitHub
-- Create a git repository and commit changes
+- Create a Git repository and commit changes
 - Push and pull changes between your local repository and your remote repository

 <!-- Estimate the time the workshop will take to complete.
 Feel free to remove this. -->